A General Framework for the Practical Disintegration of PAC-Bayesian Bounds: Setting and basics

-Then, we want to find the hypothesis from $\Hcal$ that minimizes $\Risk_{\Dcal}(h)$, that is, however, not computable since $\Dcal$ is unknown.
-In practice we can consider the Empirical Risk Minimization ({\sc erm}) principle that looks for a hypothesis minimizing $\Risk_{\Scal}(h)$.
+Then, the learner wants to find the hypothesis $h$ from $\Hcal$ that minimizes $\Risk_{\Dcal}(h)$.
+However, we cannot compute $\Risk_{\Dcal}(h)$ since $\Dcal$ is unknown.
+In practice, one could work under the Empirical Risk Minimization principle ({\sc erm}) that looks for a hypothesis minimizing $\Risk_{\Scal}(h)$.
 Generalization guarantees over unseen data from $\Dcal$ can be obtained by quantifying how much the empirical risk $\Risk_{\Scal}(h)$ is a good estimate of $\Risk_{\Dcal}(h)$.
-The statistical machine learning theory~\citep[\eg,][]{Vapnik2000} studies the conditions of consistency and convergence of {\sc erm} towards the true value.
-This kind of result is called \textit{generalization bounds}, often referred to as PAC (Probably Approximately Correct) bounds~\citep{Valiant1984}, and take the form:
+Statistical machine learning theory~\citep[see, \eg,][]{Vapnik2000} studies the conditions of consistency and convergence of {\sc erm} towards the true risk.
+This kind of result is called \textit{generalization bound}, often referred to as PAC (Probably Approximately Correct) bound~\citep{Valiant1984}, and takes the form:

-Put into words, with high probability ($1{-}\delta$) on the random choice of $\Scal$, we obtain good generalization properties when the deviation between the true risk $\Risk_{\Dcal}(h)$ and its empirical estimate $\Risk_{\Scal}(h)$ is low, {\it i.e.}, $ \epsilon\big(\tfrac{1}{\delta}, \tfrac{1}{m},\Hcal\big)$ should be as small as possible.
-The function $\epsilon$ depends on $3$ quantities: {\it (i)} the number of examples $m$ for statistical precision, {\it (ii)} the hypothesis set $\Hcal$ for assessing how its specificities influence generalization, \mbox{{\it (iii)} the} confidence parameter $\delta$.
-We now recall $3$ classic bounds with a focus on the PAC-Bayesian theory at the heart of our contribution.
+Put into words, with high probability (at least $1{-}\delta$) on the random choice of the learning sample $\Scal$, good generalization guarantees are obtained when the deviation between the true risk $\Risk_{\Dcal}(h)$ and its empirical estimate $\Risk_{\Scal}(h)$ is low, {\it i.e.}, $ \varepsilon\big(\tfrac{1}{\delta}, \tfrac{1}{m}\big)$ should be as small as possible.
+The function $\varepsilon$ depends mainly on two quantities: {\it (i)} the number of examples $m$ for statistical precision, and \mbox{{\it (ii)} the} confidence parameter $\delta$.
+We now recall three classical bounds while focusing on the PAC-Bayesian theory at the heart of our contribution.
+By abuse of notation, in the following, we use the function $\varepsilon$ for the different presented frameworks: we consider an additional argument of $\varepsilon$ to pinpoint the differences between the frameworks.